rbpartC/stackai-challenge/README.md

   - Using the free plan for PostgreSQL and standard plan for Elasticsearch may limit scalability and performance.
   - ES is deployed in single-node mode but should be deployed on cluster mode.

+### Optionals

+- Enable archival for your namespace (default here) by logging into the shell of your temporal-frontend container, and run :

+`
+temporal operator namespace update --history-archival-state enabled -n default temporal operator namespace update --visibility-archival-state enabled -n default `

 ### Deliverables

 - render.yaml file in this repository